Skip to content

 SNS

-Because CAP works based on the topic pattern, it needs to use AWS SNS, which simplifies the publish and subscribe architecture of messages.
+Because CAP works based on the topic pattern, it requires AWS SNS, which simplifies the publish-subscribe architecture for messaging.

-When CAP startups, all subscription names will be registered as SNS topics, and you will see a list of all registered topics in the management console.
+When CAP starts, all subscription names are registered as SNS topics.
+You will see a list of all registered topics in the AWS management console.

-SNS does not support use of symbols such as . : as the name of the topic, so we replaced it.
-We replaced . with - and : with _
+SNS does not support certain characters such as ., : in topic names, so CAP replaces them.
+It replaces . with - and : with _.

 Precautions